BrianSMitchell/attrition-desktop/README.md

 # Attrition

-A strategic desktop space empire game built with Electron, React, Node.js, and a dual-database architecture (MongoDB for development, Supabase for production).
+A strategic desktop space empire game built with Electron, React, Node.js, and Supabase database.
 This is a desktop-only application that combines rich client-side features with secure server connectivity.

 ## Project Structure